zgr6010/HSI_SSFTT/README.md

 # PyTorch Demo of the Hyperspectral Image Classification method - SSFTT.

-Using the code should cite the following papers:
+Using the code should cite the following paper:

 L. Sun, G. Zhao, Y. Zheng, Z. Wu.
 "Spectral–spatial feature tokenization transformer for hyperspectral image classification."
 IEEE Transactions on Geoscience and Remote Sensing.
 DOI:10.1109/TGRS.2022.3144158.